stephenakwaowo/MLB-Hitters-GMM-Clustering-2023/README.md

 ### How to Use

 1. Clone the repository.
-2. Install all required libraries as listed in requirements.txt.
+2. Install all required libraries as listed in `requirements.txt`.
-3. Execute the Jupyter notebooks to view the analysis and regenerate the results.
+3. Execute the Jupyter notebook to view the analysis and regenerate the results.
 4. Access the Shiny app for interactive visualizations and data exploration.

 ### Libraries to Use